 After three Silesian wars Olawa together with a great part of Silesia was annexed to the Kingdom of Prussia.
 Germanization started.

-On 1 September 1939 Nazi planes that attacked Poland took off from Olawa-Stanowice airport.
+On 1 September 1939 Germans planes that attacked Poland took off from Olawa-Stanowice airport.
 The next day one Polish PZL.
 23 Karas bomber plane threw a bomb on a German factory in Olawa.
 It was the first attack on German territory during the Second World War.

 The approaching of the Red Army in January 1945 made German population escape from the Pomerania and Silesia.
 Many people died then – it was a result of both the warfare and a great cold.